legacy-orchid/Website/content/docs/widget.md

 Widget - an instance of Widget, or inherited from him.
 This component is used mainly for the purpose of registration.
-Widgets are usually embedded in the representation to form a complex, but at the same time independent of the user interface.
+Widgets are usually embedded in the representation to form a complex but at the same time independent of the user interface.